 Hsueh-Yuan: They do not provide direct information of the mAb concentration at the site-of-action as we mentioned in the introduction of the paper.
 There are many studies suggesting mAb concentrations are different between CSF and ISF.

-More important, mAb accumulation within brain capillary cells has been reported in some studies that work with endogenous receptor binding to enhance brain uptake of mAb.
+More importantly, some studies have reported mAb accumulation within brain capillary cells, which may utilize endogenous receptor binding to enhance brain uptake of mAbs.

 Shah lab insights for using AtmosLM